 To tell whether a patent is infringed, reference is made to the claims of the granted patent.
 The claims usually appear at the end of a patent specification in the form of numbered paragraphs.
 If an unauthorised person makes a product which falls within the words of at least one claim of the patent then that person will infringe the patent.
 Assessment of infringement can be a highly skilled process and FPA Patent Attorneys are able to advise should the need arise.

 What happens in an infringement action?

-The patentee is required to act on their patent rights within the latest of six years from the infringement occurring or, for an infringement occurring prior to grant, within three years from grant of the patent.
+The patentee is required to act on their patent rights within the latest of 6 years from the infringement occurring or, for an infringement occurring prior to grant, within 3 years from grant of the patent.